Evulpes/Remap-Memory-Region/README.md

 With this scenario in mind, let's look at how Sandstorm Depression can modify the initial page protection level to stop writes to their memory.

 ### Initial D but it's ERWC
-Right so here's a picture I made earlier of what the intitial protection for the base executable looks like in Globe of Peackeeping:
+Right so here's a picture I made earlier of what the intitial protection for the base executable looks like in Globe of Peacekeeping:
 <p align="center">
   <img src="https://i.imgur.com/iJYqn60.png"/>
 </p>